Hydrospheredata/hydro-serving/docs/src/main/paradox/components/cli.md

 current-cluster: local
 ```

-To look up, which cluster you're using, execute:
+To look up which cluster you're using, execute:

 ```sh
 hs cluster